Takeda-Forever/VDGET/README.md

 Build the project: Use your preferred build system (e.g., Visual Studio) to compile the program.
 Make sure you have the necessary dependencies for Media Foundation.

 ### Building
-For building this project, you can use MINGW or Visual Studio, but here I have wrote the example of building on g++.
+You can build this project using MinGW or Visual Studio.
+Below is an example of how to build it using g++:
 ```bash
 g++ -o video_device_name_getter main.cpp -lmfplat -lcomsupp
 ```